 Vinification and ageing:

 The must is macerated for 12 hours and fermented at a cold temperature of 50°F for 20 days.
-Fermentation occurs half in stainless steel tank and half in cement.
+Fermentation occurs half in stainless steel tanks and half in cement.
 Fermentation in cement allows for the softest process of micro-oxygenation.
-For aging, the wine sees no oak; rather it is aged in stainless steel tank.
+For aging, the wine sees no oak; rather it is aged in stainless steel tanks.
 To retain the Malvar grape’s crisp, fresh aromas and clean stone fruit flavors on the palate, stainless steel is a neutral vessel that doesn’t introduce any additional aromas or flavors.

 1,500 cases are made

 Location, Soil, Climate: